QED1224/Toontown-Resources/README.md

 ## Did Trap's accuracy bonus and Organic Lure stack up? <a name="trap-3"></a>

-Yes, Organic Lure and the accuracy boost Trap provides did stack up.
+Yes, Organic Lure and the accuracy boost Trap provides stack up.
 As listed in the [`AvLureBonusAccuracy`](#AvLureBonusAccuracy) chart, each Organic Lure gag gains +10 propAcc points compared to its original values.
-In combination with the +20 a single Trap would provide, this would combine for a total of +30 overall accuracy points.
+In combination with the +20 a single Trap would provide, this combines for a total of +30 overall accuracy points.

 ### Battle Simulations